wp-plugins/add-watermark/readme.txt

 Yes. since all images are cached with a watermark, you need twice the space for images on your server.

+= Does this plugin reduce performance =

+Not much.
+You might experience a longer loading time on the first access to the image (normally when you upload it or on your first view of the post).
+But afterwards there will be no speed impact, since all logic is encoded in a htaccess-File and not in PHP.

 == Screenshots ==

 1. You can select an image to use as watermark and to which images watermarks should be applied.
-1. The settings to adjust the position of the watermark.
+2. The settings to adjust the position of the watermark.
 Those are lots of numbers, but there is a (resizeable) live preview area ;-).
 If you are familiar with CSS, you should have no problem with this.
+3. You can add or remove watermarks from individual images in the media library.